davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 For all the headlines considered, the final result is an RDF triple linking the personalities through a relationship of opposition or support supported by a news item.
 The RDF triples generated are indexed in a SPARQL engine [@jena2015free] together with a Wikidata sub-graph described in [Section 3](#sec_kb).

 The graph generated has a total of 680 political personalities, 107 political parties and 10,361 news items covering a period of 25 years.
-It is available online in Terse RDF Triple Language format[^8] and can also be explored via a web interface[^9].
+It is available online in [Terse RDF Triple Language format](https://www.w3.org/TeamSubmission/turtle/){:target="_blank"} and can also be explored via a [web interface](https://www.politiquices.pt/){:target="_blank"}.

 <br>